wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

     We have created a Postman collection to automate the following process:

-    - Get a bearer token to access Asgardeo REST APIs
+    - Get a bearer token to access Asgardeo REST APIs.

     - Create the `fhirUser` user attribute.
 This will be used as the identity of a user accessing FHIR resources.